namelesspal18/makinteractlab.github.io/_pages/join.md

 ## For international applicants

-* **Salary is guaranteed** for international students as well.
+* International students are **fully-funded** as well.
-* **English** is the main language used for courses and research.
+* **English** is the official language used for courses and research.
 Knowing some Korean might help, but it is not necessary.

 ## Admission process